— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

-- Caleb Chandler (Dr. Alan Sellinger’s group, CSM), “Advancing Plastic Scintillator Performance and Fabrication”
+- Caleb Chandler (Prof. Alan Sellinger’s group, CSM), “Advancing Plastic Scintillator Performance and Fabrication”

 Abstract: Plastic scintillators are used to detect ionizing radiation by producing an optical light response.
 Traditionally these detector materials have consisted of a radically polymerized matrix, such as poly(vinyltoluene), that is responsible for solubilizing fluorophores, establishing transparency, and maintaining structural integrity.
 Our research aims to improve the plastic scintillator space by exploring different matrix materials and new methods of fabrication.
 This talk will provide updates on our use of elastomeric polysiloxane matrix materials, and our work towards additively manufacturing poly(vinyltoluene) via a photoinitated cationic polymerization.
 Several polysiloxane matrices have been screened and modified for use as scintillators.
 Small molecules containing covalently linked boron-10 have been incorporated into the polysiloxanes for thermal neutron detection capabilities.
 In other work, thermoplastic poly(vinyltoluene) has been cured with kinetics similar to those of commercial acrylate-based 3D printing resins.
 Current successes and challenges associated with vat-style printing of this photoinitiated formulation will be presented.